 My lab results show that I have anti-nuclear antibodies (ANA), which means my body is making antibodies that target cell nuclei.
 The level of antibodies I have in combination with my various physical oddities makes it likely (although not certain) that I have an autoimmune disorder.
 The lab also looks at the fluorescence pattern under a microscope, and the pattern they see can be indicative of some of the types of illness that may be going on.
 They saw two different patterns with mine, which point toward lupus, Sjögren’s syndrome, or mixed connective tissue disease, among a few others.
 I was tested for two more types of antibodies that are more specific to lupus, and those were negative, but around 1/3 of people with lupus don’t have those antibodies.

-Lupus targets connective tissue throughout the body, and can affect various organs.
+Lupus targets connective tissue throughout the body, and it can affect various organs.
 The kidneys are sometimes a target, which is why Selena Gomez (who has lupus) required a kidney transplant not long ago.

 The hallmark symptoms of Sjögren’s syndrome are dry mouth and dry eyes, due to the body attacking the salivary and tear glands.
 Tick both of those boxes for me.
 The thing is, though, the dry mouth corresponds perfectly in time to when I started lithium around 6 years ago.